freshp/php-the-small-things/README.md

-# php the small things
+# PHP - the small things
 A summary of small things a php programmer can do to improve the code and the readability of code.

 There are so brilliant programming concepts and paradigms in the PHP community.
 I don't want to chew them again and again.